Relapse Prevention & Aftercare Support

 When considering the cost of recovery options, it’s important to remember the cost of untreated addiction.
 It’s much higher than you may think.

-And then there’s the irreplaceable cost of lives lost to addiction.
+Then there’s the irreplaceable cost of lives lost to addiction.
 Nearly 132,000 Americans die annually from alcohol-related causes and drug overdoses.
-That’s an average of 360 lives per day, making addiction one of our nation’s leading preventable causes of death (far surpassing traffic accidents, gun violence and falls combined).
+That’s an average of 360 lives per day making addiction one of our nation’s leading preventable causes of death (far surpassing traffic accidents, gun violence, and falls combined).